Thursday, August 13, 2009

 The Specter camp has fired the first salvo as noted by philly.com:

-"He hardly deserves a promotion since he has missed 105 House votes this year, which is the worst attendance record of any Pennsylvania Congressman," Specter Campaign Manager Christopher Nicholas said in a statement.
+The GOP needs to personally thank Arlen Specter for providing needed ammunition against Joe Sestak should he prevail against Specter.
+Perhaps a candy gram would suffice.
+Then again, the candy may be hard for Arlen's dentures to handle.
+Let's stick to a Hallmark card."He hardly deserves a promotion since he has missed 105 House votes this year, which is the worst attendance record of any Pennsylvania Congressman," Specter Campaign Manager Christopher Nicholas said in a statement.
 Sestak "should explain why, when Pennsylvanians are working harder, he can barely show up for work," Nicholas added.

 President Obama is now put into a precarious situation.
 Does he support Specter, after encouraging him to switch parties and embracing him, does he support Sestak who is closer to him on almost every policy issue, or does he just stay out of the way?
 All 3 choices have potential negative consequences.
 Obama can dial up George W. Bush and ask him how he was repaid by Arlen after going to the mat for him in 2004, thus alienating many of the conservatives who represent the base of the party.